SmithsonianWorkshops/HydraResources/Regular_Expressions.md

 ### Pre-defined character classes `\w`, `\d`, `\s` etc.

-There are handy pre-defined character classes that can be helpful in searches:
+Many implementations of regular expressions have handy pre-defined character classes that can be helpful in searches:

+These are the one used in `PCRE` (Perl Compatible Regular Expressions):

 ```
 \w        "word character": expands to [A-Za-z0-9_] (note: \w considers _ a word character here)